-In accordance with our Code of Conduct we are also committed to comply in every respect with all applicable anti-bribery and anti-corruption laws.
+In accordance with our Code of Conduct we are also committed to complying in every respect with all applicable anti-bribery and anti-corruption laws.
 Clariant’s Anti Bribery and Corruption Policy establishes detailed rules for employees’ interactions with public officials, political advisors, as well as on charitable contributions and political donations.
 According to our policies, donations or contributions to political parties are forbidden.
-Accordingly, Clariant did not render donations to parties, politicians or related organizations in 2017.
+Accordingly, Clariant did not render donations to parties, politicians or related organizations in 2018.

 Memberships in trade associations and other advocacy forums

 The engagement of Clariant representatives in trade associations and other platforms supports strategic alignment across the industry and provides an opportunity for exchange on industry perspectives and best practices.

 Clariant is a member of numerous trade associations both at international level (International Council of Chemical Associations – ICCA) and at national level (business federations such as Economie Suisse, national chemical industry associations such as ABIQUIM in Brazil, CPCIF in China, Verband der Chemischen Industrie (VCI) in Germany, the American Chemistry Council in the USA, and Scienceindustries, the Swiss association for the chemical, pharmaceutical and biotech industries).
 Clariant is also active in the sectorial association both at regional level and local level.

 Clariant is also proud to support scientific and research organizations such as SUSCHEM, the European Technology Platform for Sustainable Chemistry, a reflection of our strong commitment to developing the next generation of sustainability chemistry solutions.